cesarxp2/auth_server/README.md

 # Authentication Server Project

-I decided to choose the "Authentication Server Project" because I felt this was the most challenging and one that I had only practiced a few times.
-This was also a chance for me to gain new knowledge and get practice on something I believe is important.
+I decided to choose the "Authentication Server" project because I truly wanted to challenge myself and I felt I could gain new knowledge with some extra practice.

 ## Getting Started